pagkly/Zed/Investopedia3/Unemployment Compensation Amendment of 1992.md

 ## Termination Compensation

-In most cases in which an employee who has worked with a company for at least three months has their employment involuntarily terminated, the employer may provide a [notice of termination](https://www.investopedia.com/terms/n/notice-of-termination.asp) and termination pay or [severance pay](https://www.investopedia.com/terms/s/severancepay.asp).
+In most cases in which an employee who has worked with a company for at least three months has their employment involuntarily terminated, the employer may provide a [[notice of termination]](https://www.investopedia.com/terms/n/notice-of-termination.asp) and termination pay or [[severance pay]](https://www.investopedia.com/terms/s/severancepay.asp).
 In the U.S., the only notifications legally required to be included in a notice of termination are related to the Consolidated Omnibus Benefits Reconciliation Act (COBRA) and the Worker Adjustment and Retraining Notification Act (WARN).
 A reason for termination need not be stated, though it tends to be best practice if an employee has been fired for cause.

 Under the Fair Labor Standards Act (FLSA) a company is not mandated to provide severance packages.
 A company that offers severance does so following an agreement made privately with the employee.